 For all versions You can override this by suppling your own strategy as an AggregationStrategy.
-There is a sample on this page (Split aggregate request/reply sample).
-Notice it is the same strategy as the Section 2.2, "Aggregator" supports.
+See the Camel Website for the split aggregate request/reply sample.
+It uses the same strategy the Section 2.2, "Aggregator" supports.
 This Section 2.48, "Splitter" can be viewed as having a build in light weight Section 2.2, "Aggregator".